mathieu-bourguignon/bootstrap-minikube/README.md

 5. CI/CD:

--Set up a CI/CD pipeline using tools like Jenkins, GitHub Actions, or GitLab CI.
+- Set up a CI/CD pipeline using tools like Jenkins, GitHub Actions, or GitLab CI.
 - Implement automated testing and deployment.

 6. Security: